BillyTheSquid21/wimp/README.md

 Prerequisite: Ensure you have a visual studio sdk installed, cd to root directory of project

+1. mkdir build && cd build
-1. cmake .. -G "Visual Studio 16 2019"
+2. cmake .. -G "Visual Studio 16 2019"
-2. Use the produced solution file to compile, setting the startup project to the desired project
+3. Use the produced solution file to compile, setting the startup project to the desired project

 Linux
 ---